openwfm/wrf-sfire-docs/docs/python.md

     /bin/sh Anaconda3-2021.11-Linux-x86_64.sh

-accept the license, and follow through with the installation.
+and folow the directions.
 You should see

     Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]

 Answer yes.
+When you either start a new shell by `bash` or run

+    source .bashrc

+the conda command becomes available.
+Note: log out and back does not work because bash does not read `.bashrc` when starting a login shell.

 Then, to stop Conda from activating on login if you do not want to use it every time you log in,

     conda config --set auto_activate_base false

 as suggested by the installer.
-Log out and log in back again.

 ## Create Conda environments and install packages